 - Decrease In Ad Revenue

-- Not Easy To Implement (Excluding WordPress)
+- Not Easy To Implement (Excluding Word Press)

 - Analytics Is Stripped Down

-- Google Cache Server (They are using CDN so create dependency)
+- Google Cache Server

-- No Leads And Subscribers
+- No Leads and Subscribers

-AMP pages will not show email popups and optin forms, any sidebar widgets, strategically placed social share buttons, posts and much more.
+AMP pages will not show email popups and opt-in forms, any sidebar widgets, strategically placed social share buttons, posts and much more.
 One might lose email subscribers and leads in the process too.